SEIAROTg/autobean/autobean/sorted/README.md

 # autobean.truelayer

-Checks that transactions are in non descending order in each file.
+Checks that transactions are in non-descending order in each file.

 This helps manually locating a specific transaction and avoiding wrong date for copied transactions.